arcegacardenas/eks-workshop-v2/website/docs/troubleshooting/workernodes/Section-1/workernode_fix_1.md

 ### Step 2

-We know that X created a new managed nodegroup called new_node_group_1.
+We know that Sam created a new managed nodegroup called new_node_group_1.
 Managed Nodegroups are responsible to creating nodes so can follow the chain of command from checking the node in the previous step to checking the nodegroup.
 1. First, we want to see if the Managed nodegroup was created and see it's details.
 Some important and basic details to keep an eye out for are:

    * Does the nodegroup exist?